ajknowles11/CGPGame1/README.md

-# (TODO: your game's title)
+# CATANA

-Author: (TODO: your name)
+Author: Andrew Knowles

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: This game is a beat-em-up style swordfighting game, where you play as a katana-wielding cat.

 Screen Shot: